ProCite

 ProCite 3.1 and later versions included a Z39.50 client for searching and downloading records from library catalogs and other databases providing a Z39.50 server.

-ProCite was popular among librarians because the program had features designed for the production of scholarly bibliographies.
+ProCite was popular among librarians because the program had features designed for the production of scholar bibliographies.

-Archives of the former ProCite discussion list, 1995-2008, were available at the Adept Science website in April 2014.
+Archives of the former ProCite discussion list, 1995–2008, were available at the Adept Science website in April 2014.